learn-co-curriculum/phase-1-algorithms-big-o/README.md

 ## Space Complexity With Big O

-We've spent a some time discussing how to calculate time complexity (how long our function will take to run) using Big O notation, but there's another
+We've spent some time discussing how to calculate time complexity (how long our function will take to run) using Big O notation, but there's another
 consideration: space complexity (how much memory our function will use).